Mithgol/node-fidonet-fidohtml/README.md

 * `options.fileURLParts` — by default it is `false`; when altered, it should be given an array of two strings that control the appearance of an URL for every uuencoded file in the message: the first string is added before the filename and the second string is added after a filename to get the complete URL of that file.
 (For example, when the array `['https://example.org/fidonet?area://Test/', '?time=2015']` is given, it means that the file `example.zip` has the complete URL `https://example.org/fidonet?area://Test/example.zip?time=2015`.)
 The default `false` value means that there's no known way to construct a file's URL from its name.
 (In that default case an [RFC2397-compliant](http://tools.ietf.org/html/rfc2397) Data URI of the file is created and used.
 Its length is usually much greater.)
    * **Note:**   URLs of the files are not affected by the `URLPrefixes` option.

-* `options.URLPrefixes` — by default it is `{'*': ''}`; in this object properties' names correspond to URL schemes and properties' values correspond to the prefixes that should be added to URLs (encountered in the message) when these URLs are finally converted to hyperlinks.
-(For example, the URL `telnet:towel.blinkenlights.nl` gets converted to a hyperlink pointing to `https://example.org/console?telnet:towel.blinkenlights.nl` if `options.URLPrefixes.telnet` is `'https://example.org/console?'`.)
-The value of `options.URLPrefixes['*']` is used when the value for a particular URL scheme is `undefined`.
-If a mere prefix is not sufficient, a function may be given that accepts an original URL and returns the transformed URL (such function should be synchronous).
+* `options.URLPrefixes` — by default it is `{'*': ''}`; in this object properties' names correspond to URL schemes and properties' values correspond to the prefixes that should be added to URLs (encountered in the message) when these URLs are finally converted to hyperlinks (or to images' addresses).
+For example, the URL `telnet:towel.blinkenlights.nl` gets converted to a hyperlink pointing to `https://example.org/console?telnet:towel.blinkenlights.nl` if `options.URLPrefixes.telnet` is `'https://example.org/console?'`.
+   * If a mere prefix is not sufficient, a function may be given that accepts an original URL and returns the transformed URL (such function must be synchronous).
+   * The value of `options.URLPrefixes['*']` is used when the value for a particular URL scheme is `undefined`.

+### Methods

 The constructed object has the following methods:

-### setOptions(options)
+#### setOptions(options)

 This method can be used to alter some (or all) of the options that were previously set in the constructor.
 It affects the subsequent `.fromText` calls.

-### fromText(messageText)
+#### fromText(messageText)

 This method generates (and returns) HTML code from the given Fidonet message's text.